parse-community/parse-server-api-mail-adapter/README.md

     emailAdapter: {
         module: '@zingersystems/parse-server-api-mail-adapter',
         options: {
             // Set to true if templates are to be processed by a thirdparty api like sendgrid.
-(Defaults to true).
+(Defaults to false).
             external: true,
             // The email address from which emails are sent (Required).
             sender: 'sender@example.com',